 - The pages you have visited

-The legal basis for the temporary storage of this data is art.
-6 para.
-1 letter f GDPR.
+The legal basis for the processing of the data is Art.
+6(1)(f) GDPR.

 - First name

 - Street, house number